 - The health status of the animal being bled.

-- Whether the sample is taken as part of, or as a, terminal procedure.
+- Whether the sample is taken as a repeat or terminal procedure.

 - The potential for stress-induced effects on biochemical and haematological parameters.